By Stanley Bill

 Kaczyński is fundamentally a politician of principle, though – as recent events have confirmed – he is also prepared to bend or break the principles of the rule of law to achieve his aims.
 From Kaczyński’s point of view, the post-1989 Polish state is illegitimate, and therefore all means are justified in the establishment of a new order.
 Of course, this “new order” would also conveniently give absolute power to Kaczyński and his associates.
 Thus, one might argue that the means are precisely the end.
 Yet I would maintain that ideology is even more important than power.
 Throughout his political career, Kaczyński has repeatedly risked and even lost his grasp on power by pushing to deliver this ideological program.
 Understanding Kaczyński’s political convictions is the key to understanding the situation in Poland today.

 The Polish state needs reform.
 Perhaps no Polish post-1989 government has shown as much energy in delivering change as the present one.
 From a certain perspective, their industry and commitment are laudable.
-But they will never succeed in renewing the Polish state in a lasting way on the present course of action.
+But they will not succeed in renewing the Polish state in a lasting way on the present course of action.
 Above all, unconstitutional means are simply illegitimate – and this is the core of the current crisis – but the ideology itself is also flawed and self-defeating in its own terms.
-Jarosław Kaczyński’s diagnosis of the situation in the Polish state was perhaps correct in the early 1990s, but today his uncompromising solutions cannot possibly work to create the new Poland of “his dreams.”
+Jarosław Kaczyński’s diagnosis of the situation in the Polish state was arguably valid in the early 1990s, but today his uncompromising solutions are unlikely to create the new Poland of “his dreams.”

 In his 2016 political autobiography, Kaczyński laid out his assessment of the earliest phase of the Polish post-1989 transition: